 Publishing Data to SharePoint

 After you create a PowerPivot workbook, you can share it with others in all of the normal ways that you share files.
 However, by publishing the file to a SharePoint server or farm that has PowerPivot for SharePoint and Excel Services installed, you can gain many benefits.
 On the SharePoint server, the services work together to process the workbook: the PowerPivot for SharePoint components process the data, and Excel Services renders it in a browser window where other users can continue to analyze the data.
-For more information, see Share Data from PowerPivot.
+For more information, see Share Data with PowerPivot.

 PowerPivot services on SharePoint add collaboration and document management support for the PowerPivot workbooks that you publish to SharePoint.
 PowerPivot for SharePoint provides a new type of document library that allows rich previews of the reports in your PowerPivot workbooks, the ability to create Reporting Services reports from data in your published PowerPivot workbooks, and the capability of scheduling automatic refresh of your PowerPivot data from external data sources.
-For more information about integration with SharePoint, see PowerPivot for SharePoint in SQL Server 2008 R2 Books Online.
+For more information about integration with SharePoint, see PowerPivot for SharePoint in SQL Server Books Online.